kzkedzierska/NGSprint_data_viz/README.md

 You will find materials and instructions for the Data Visualization hackathon during NGSprint event.

 When: 8 - 15.09.2021
-Where: Online
+Where: Discord & Zoom

 More info about the event can be found on [the website](https://ngschool.eu/ngsprint/).

 ## Aim

 During this hackathon we will explore what makes a good figure and how to avoid common pitfalls.
-Y
+We will discuss which rules are important and which we can treat as suggestions.

 ## Preparation